-4.1 Global Centrality on Metropolitin scale
+4.1 Global Centrality on Metropolitan scale

-The flooding in the study area significantly disrupted road connectivity with a 59% decrease in edge betweenness centrality at the core metropolitan connectivity scale.
+The flooding in the study area significantly disrupted road connectivity with a 59% decrease in edge betweenness centrality at the CM scale.
 This disruption particularly impacted the metropolitan road network connecting different municipalities (see Fig. 5).
-Before the flood, 71 km of urban arteries accounted for 12.32% of core metropolitan connectivity, including key routes such as the BR-290 freeway or Avenida Presidente

-Castelo Branco (see Fig.7).
-Following the flooding, the BR-290 highway became inaccessible, and urban arterials contributing to the core metropolitan connectivity fell to 92%.
+Before the flood, 71 km of urban arteries accounted for 12.32% of CM connectivity, including key routes such as the BR-290 freeway or Avenida Presidente Castelo Branco (see Fig.7).
+Following the flooding, the BR-290 highway became inaccessible, and urban arterials contributing to the CM connectivity fell to 92%.
 The BR-290/RS road, a major access point to Porto Alegre, has been the focus of previous traffic studies, which have highlighted its strategic importance (Zechin et al., 2020).
-These findings underscore the vulnerability of relying heavily on some key urban arteries, which are highly exposed to flooding.
-Such disruptions exacerbate the challenges of delivering humanitarian aid and addressing the needs of affected populations.
+These findings underscore the vulnerability of relying heavily on key urban arteries, which are highly exposed to flooding.
+By using edge betweenness centrality derived from a population-weighted OD matrix, our method captured how specific roads concentrate urban mobility.
+This approach proved effective in identifying bottlenecks in a realistic way, thanks to the incorporation of ORS traversal costs instead of simple edge length distance.
+Such disruptions exacerbate challenges in delivering humanitarian aid and addressing the needs of affected populations.
 Moreover, the cascading effects triggered by the loss of critical infrastructure can amplify the overall impact of disasters, a phenomenon previously documented in similar contexts (Petricola et al., 2022).

-When evaluating edge-betweenness centrality at the intracity scale - restricted to movements within individual municipalities - the results reveal heterogeneous effects of the flood on the road network.
-Although the overall reduction in intracity centrality was -13%, which was a smaller decline compared to the loss of -59% in the core metropolitan connectivity, the magnitude of this impact varied significantly in different locations.
-In Canoas, the loss of urban arteries such as Rua Florianópolos caused an overall 59% reduction in intracity connectivity, while Viamão experienced only a 2% decline.
+When evaluating edge betweenness centrality at the IC scale - restricted to movements within individual municipalities - the results reveal heterogeneous effects of the flood on the road network.
+Although the overall reduction in IC connectivity was 13%, which was a smaller decline compared to the 59% loss in the CM connectivity, the magnitude of this impact varied significantly in different locations.
+In Canoas, the loss of urban arteries such as Rua Florianópolos caused an overall 59% reduction in IC, while Viamão experienced only a 2% decline.
 Despite this considerable variation, a common pattern emerged: areas with higher built-up density exhibited greater losses in edge betweenness centrality.
 Similar findings have been reported, with studies emphasising the strong influence of road network structure on flood exposure and its broader impacts (Papilloud et al., 2020).
-Examining changes in edge betweenness centrality on an intracity scale highlights critical patterns, such as the vulnerability of urban arterials, offering policymakers valuable, localized insights for mitigating flood risks and planning resilient infrastructure.
+Examining changes in edge betweenness centrality on an IC scale highlights critical patterns, such as the vulnerability of urban arterials, offering policymakers valuable, localized insights for mitigating flood risks and planning resilient infrastructure.

 Unexpectedly, 37 km (37%) of the 101 km of unused roads had high centrality values (>747) after the flood.
-The Top 0.988 quantile roads, which previously accounted for 12.32% of CMC connectivity, accounted for only 1% after the flood.
+The Top 0.988 quantile roads, which previously accounted for 12.32% of CM connectivity, accounted for only 1% after the flood.

-4.2 Local Centrality on Municipality scale
+4.2 Centrality on Intracity scale

-The edge betweenness centrality results revealed notable differences in the impact of flooding across municipalities, influenced by whether the analysis focused on connectivity within individual municipalities (intracity connectivity) or across the entire core metropolitan area (core metropolitan connectivity).
-For example, while Porto Alegre's metropolitan connectivity decreased by 61%, its intracity connectivity experienced a smaller reduction of 22%.
-Conversely, Canoas emerged as the most affected municipality in terms of both intracity and metropolitan connectivity.
-Nova Santa Rita experienced an almost complete (99%) of its core metropolitan connectivity as it became encircled by the flood.
-The Canoas results are consistent with data from SPGG-DEE-DEPLAN5, which reported Canoas as the most impacted municipality, with 157K people affected.
-These disparities between intracity and core metropolitan connectivity highlight the importance of studying road network disruptions at multiple scales, ensuring a nuanced understanding of local conditions to better facilitate humanitarian aid and crisis management.
+The edge betweenness centrality results revealed notable differences in the impact of flooding across municipalities, influenced by whether the analysis focused on connectivity within individual municipalities (IC) or across the entire core-metropolitan area (CM connectivity).
+For example, while Porto Alegre's CM connectivity decreased by 61%, its IC connectivity experienced a smaller reduction of 22%.
+Conversely, Canoas emerged as the most affected municipality in terms of both IC and CM connectivity.
+Nova Santa Rita lost nearly all (99%) of its CM connectivity as it became encircled by the flood.
+The Canoas results are consistent with data from SPGG-DEE-DEPLAN, which reported Canoas as the most impacted municipality, with 157K people affected.
+These disparities between IC and CM connectivity highlight the importance of studying road network disruptions at multiple scales, ensuring a nuanced understanding of local conditions to better facilitate humanitarian aid and crisis management.